kapojko/RgbLedMod/Readme.md

 Verilog core for managing 3-wire RGB PWM Led (full colors) with blinking support.

-## Notes on operation

-Output PWM is inverse:
+## Module parameters

+The following parameters are configurable:

+* Blink period (full cycle on/off) in clock cycles
-* LED on: active low
+* LED on value (1 for active high, 0 for active low)
-* LED off: active high
+* LED off value (0 for active high, 1 for active low)

 ## Simulation